 Supported layer types

-You can use Change Style with the following types of layers:
+You can use Change Style smart mapping with the following types of layers:

 - Hosted feature layer

 - ArcGIS Server feature layer

 - ArcGIS Server map image layer that supports dynamic layers